rubygems/bundler-site/source/v2.0/guides/bundler_2_upgrade.html.md

 * The `github:` shortcut in the `Gemfile` will use `https` instead of `http`

 ### Can I use Bundler 2 on Heroku?
 Yes you can!
-The Heroku team has said they plan to upgrade the official Ruby buildpack to Bundler 2, but it will take some time.
-They have a zillion users, so that totally makes sense.
+The Heroku team has upgraded the official Ruby buildpack to [support Bundler 2](https://devcenter.heroku.com/articles/ruby-support#libraries).
+See [Heroku's article on Bundler version](https://devcenter.heroku.com/articles/bundler-version) for more details.

-In the meantime, you can use our [buildpack](https://github.com/bundler/heroku-buildpack-bundler2), which is exactly the same as Heroku’s but with Bundler 2.

-Note: Support for the Bundler 2 buildpack is limited.
-You are welcome to report issues at the [bundler/heroku-buildpack-bundler2](https://github.com/bundler/heroku-buildpack-bundler2) repository, but we can’t guarantee solutions.